 Child Development Research, Insights, and Science Briefs to Your Inbox

-Unique study, filming in bedroom, finds no evidence that sleeping with infants causes problems, but suggests difficulties in a couple’s relationship.
+Unique study, filming in bedroom, finds no evidence that co-sleeping with infants causes problems, but suggests difficulties in a couple’s relationship.

 Western families where parents continue to sleep with their babies after six months are more likely to experience relationship difficulties, poor co-parenting and maternal depression, according to unique observations inside the bedroom.